FaheemL/CISC_486_Project/README.md

 Step 2: In the clone manger select create clone, if none are pesent.

-step 3: With the present clone click open in new editor.
+step 3: With a clone present click open in new editor.

 step 4: Arrange the screens to your liking.